Spectral properties of graphs associated to the Basilica group: The graphs and and their Laplacians

-\begin{theorem} With one exception, all isomorphism classes of orbital Schreier graphs of the Basilica group are also realized as infinite blowups of the graphs $G_n$.
+The following theorem is essentially known, see \cite{EndsofSchreiergraphs,Bondarenko,nagnibeda}.
+We provide a concise proof for the sake of completeness and convenience of the reader. \begin{theorem} With one exception, all isomorphism classes of orbital Schreier graphs of the Basilica group are also realized as infinite blowups of the graphs $G_n$.
 Conversely, all blowups of $G_n$ except those with boundary points are orbital Schreier graphs. \end{theorem}